BracketSpace/Advanced-Cron-Manager/readme.txt

 == Changelog ==

 = [Next] =
-* [Fixed] Fixed security issue when subscribers could see the schedules or events.
+* [Fixed] Fixed security issue causing subscribers could see the schedules or events.

 = 2.5.9 =
 * [Fixed] Missing plugin assets in package.